Open-Attestation/open-attestation-cli/README.md

 ## Wrapping Documents

-This command process all documents in the input directory and issue all of them in a single batch.
-It will then add the issuance proofs to the individual documents.
+This command process all documents in the input directory.
+It will add the issuance proofs to the individual documents.
+Additionally, you'll get the Batch Document Root (merkleRoot) value.
+Thereafter, you can issue all the documents in a single batch with the merkleRoot later.

 Example: